GJDuck/e9patch/doc/e9tool-user-guide.md

 generated trampolines.
 This is possible using *plugin actions*, which allow a very fine-grained control over the contents of the generated trampolines.
-For more information, please see the *E9Patch Programmer's Guide*.
+For more information, please see the [E9Patch Programmer's Guide](https://github.com/GJDuck/e9patch/blob/master/doc/e9patch-programming-guide.md).